 If you have taken the GRE within 5 years and are able to have them sent to us you do not have to re-take the GRE.
 Admission decisions are not made solely on the basis of GRE scores.
 The Graduate School and the individual departmental admissions committees consider GRE scores as just one part of the application.
 In addition to GRE scores, transcripts, essays, letters of recommendation and other information play an important part in the decision process.
 If you have the opportunity to take the paper-based version and can still have your official scores sent to arrive at Yale prior to the application deadline, you may do so, but it is not required that you do.
 For additional information and the latest updates on the GRE, please visit the ETS website.

 The TOEFL is required of all applicants whose native language is not English.
 This requirement is waived only for applicants who will have received a baccalaureate degree, or its foreign equivalent, prior to matriculation at Yale, from a college or university where English is the primary language of instruction.
+Applicants must have studied in residence at the baccalaureate institution for at least three (3) years to receive the waiver.
 If you qualify (on the basis of your answers to specific questions in the application), no waiver form is necessary.
 If you do not qualify for a waiver but have taken the TOEFL within the last two years you will need to have your TOEFL scores released to us (code 3987).
 If your scores can no longer be released, you will need to take the test.
 The test should be taken as early as possible to ensure that your scores are received in time to be incorporated in your file.
 Normally TOEFL scores will not be released if they are older then two years.
 If you took the TOEFL before and ETS will release those scores then you should not have to retake the examination.
 You may substitute the IELTS for the TOEFL (see below).

 For additional information and the latest updates on the TOEFL and TSE, please visit the ETS website.